0

 04/08/2026

-This paper is a scientific review looking at how sex hormones influence skin aging in women, and whether hormone replacement therapy can improve these changes.
-The authors did not run a single experiment.
-Instead, they reviewed multiple clinical studies, laboratory studies, and observational data looking at how skin changes before and after menopause, and how it responds to hormone treatment.
-They focused on key skin outcomes like collagen content, skin thickness, elasticity, hydration, and wrinkle formation.
+This piece reviews the science behind how sex hormones influence skin aging in women — and what research has found when looking at hormonal changes and skin outcomes.
+The authors didn't run a single experiment.
+Instead, they reviewed clinical studies, lab research, and observational data to understand how skin changes before and after menopause, and how it responds to hormonal shifts.
+Key outcomes they tracked: collagen content, skin thickness, elasticity, hydration, and wrinkle formation.

 Article — Sator, Schmidt, Rabe, Zouboulis: https://www.tandfonline.com/doi/abs/10.1080/136971...